FactCheckmate: Preemptively Detecting and Mitigating Hallucinations in LMs: Abstract

 \section{Abstract}

 Language models (LMs) hallucinate.
 We inquire: Can we detect and mitigate hallucinations \emph{before} they happen?
 This work answers this research question in the positive, by showing that the internal representations of LMs provide rich signals that can be used for this purpose.
-We introduce \name, which preemptively detects hallucinations by learning a classifier that predicts whether the LM \emph{will} hallucinate, based on the model's hidden states produced over the inputs, before decoding begins.
-If a hallucination is detected, \name then intervenes, by adjusting the LM's hidden states such that the model will produce more factual outputs. \name provides fresh insights that the inner workings of LMs can be revealed by their hidden states.
-Practically, both the detection and mitigation models in \name are lightweight, adding little inference overhead; \name proves a more efficient approach for mitigating hallucinations compared to many post-hoc alternatives.
-We evaluate \name over LMs of different scales and model families (including Llama, Mistral, and Gemma), across a variety of QA datasets from different domains.
-Our results demonstrate the effectiveness of leveraging internal representations for early hallucination detection and mitigation, achieving over 70\% preemptive detection accuracy.
-On average, outputs generated by LMs with intervention are 34.4\% more factual compared to those without intervention.
-The average overhead difference in the inference time introduced by \name is around 3.16 seconds.
+We introduce \name, which \textit{preemptively} detects hallucinations by learning a classifier that predicts whether the LM \emph{will} hallucinate, based on the model's hidden states produced over the inputs, \emph{before} decoding begins.
+If a hallucination is detected, \name then intervenes by adjusting the LM's hidden states such that the model will produce more factual outputs. \name provides fresh insights that the inner workings of LMs can be revealed by their hidden states.
+Practically, both its detection and mitigation models are lightweight, adding little inference overhead; \name proves a more efficient approach for mitigating hallucinations compared to many post-hoc alternatives.
+We evaluate \name over LMs of different scales and model families (including Llama, Mistral, Qwen and Gemma), across a variety of QA datasets from different domains.
+Our results demonstrate the effectiveness of \name, achieving over 70\% \textit{preemptive} detection accuracy.
+On average, outputs generated by LMs with intervention are 34.4\% more factual compared to those without.